Pack150/Pack150.github.io/join.md

 <!--
 [Pay Pack Dues](https://pack-150-registration-2021-22.cheddarup.com)
 -->
-Pack Dues (To be announced) cover registration fees for 2023/24, along with covering basic needs of Pack 150.
+Pack Dues (To be announced) cover the basic needs of Pack 150 for 2024.
 Collection will be via cheddarup.
 Watch this space for updates.
 <!--
 Click on the above link, then add _Cub Scout Registration_ to your cart.
 Answer the questions, check out, and you're all paid up!